-- see exactly where home water use occurs, in gallons per day, - use an interactive, customized water-saving recommendation library, - check on water use at any time.
+- see exactly where home water use occurs, in gallons per day, - use an interactive, customized water-saving recommendation library, - · check on water use at any time.

-NepRWA staff attended various events around Sharon to encourage registration.
-The WaterSmart Program does not replace quarterly water bills, and is not a mandatory requirement.
+WaterSmart does not replace quarterly water bills, and while residents are encouraged to register for the program, it is not a mandatory requirement.
 Sharon residents can register for WaterSmart at www.sharonwater.com